powturbo/TurboPFor-Integer-Compression/README.md

   >*run queries in file "1mq.txt" over the index of all gov2 partitions "gov2.sorted.s00.i - gov2.sorted.s07.i".*

 ### Function usage:
-See benchmark "icbench" program for "integer compression" usage examples.
+See benchmark "icapp" program for "integer compression" usage examples.
 In general encoding/decoding functions are of the form:

   >**char *endptr = encode( unsigned *in, unsigned n, char *out, [unsigned start], [int b])**<br />